jannikmi/timezonefinder/docs/1_usage.rst

-For testing if the import of the JIT compiled algorithms worked:
+For testing if Numba is being used to JIT compile helper functions:

 .. code-block:: python